cseanburns/systems-librarianship/src/3c-searching-with-grep.md

 > "A string is any series of characters that are interpreted
 > literally by a script.
 For example, 'hello world' and 'LKJH019283'
 > are both examples of strings." -- [Computer Hope][computerhope].
-> More generally, it's the literal characters that we type.
-It's data.
+> More generally, it's a type of data structure.

 To visualize how ``grep`` works, let's consider a file called